-Important: If you want to save a new report based off a previous saved report make sure you click the duplicate button first.
-Otherwise when you save your changes you'll overwrite your old report.
-The duplicate option is under the 'hamburger menu' on the top right hand side.
+IMPORTANT: If you want to save a new report based off a previously saved report, make sure you click the duplicate button first.
+Otherwise, when you save your changes, you'll overwrite your old report.
+The duplicate option is under the 'hamburger menu' on the top right-hand side.

-Filtering enables you to only show results that match a specific criteria.
-For example you may want to only report on a specific tag value or type of cloud service.
+Filtering enables you to only show results that match specific criteria.
+For example, you may want to only report on a specific tag value or type of cloud service.

-Reports can be filtered by both dimension (e.g., a tag) and metrics (e.g., Cost(Total)).
+Reports can be filtered by both dimensions (e.g. a tag) and metrics (e.g. Cost(Total)).
 Select either button to display filtering categories for either Dimensions or Metrics.

 Click on a specific dimension or metric to then define the filter criteria.

-The following criteria is available for all filters:
+The following criteria are available for all filters:

 - does not equal